helix-editor/helix/book/src/usage.md

 Multiple characters are currently not supported, but planned for future release.

-## Selecting and Manipulating Text with Textobjects
+## Selecting and manipulating text with textobjects

 In Helix, textobjects are a way to select, manipulate and operate on a piece of text in a structured way.
 They allow you to refer to blocks of text based on